-3.4.1.2 State Fishery Management
+3.5.1.2 State Fishery Management

 The state governments of Maine, New Hampshire, Massachusetts, Rhode Island, Connecticut, New York, New Jersey, Pennsylvania, Delaware, Maryland, Virginia North Carolina, South Carolina, Georgia, and Florida have the authority to manage fisheries that occur in waters extending three nautical miles from their respective shorelines.
 The Department of Marine Fisheries is responsible for marine fisheries in Maine's state waters.
 In New Hampshire, marine fisheries are managed by the Marine Fisheries Division of the New Hampshire Fish and Game Department.
 Massachusetts's marine fisheries are managed by the Division of Marine Fisheries of the Massachusetts Department of Fish and Game.
 Rhode Island's marine fisheries are managed by the Division of Fish and Wildlife of Rhode Island's Department of Environmental Management.
-Connecticut manages its marine fisheries through the Division of Fish, Wildlife and Marine Resources of the Department of Environmental Conservation.
+Connecticut manages its marine fisheries through the Department of Energy and Environmental Protection.
+New York's marine fisheries are managed by the Division of Fish, Wildlife and Marine Resources of the Department of Environmental Conservation.
 New Jersey manages its marine fisheries through the Division of Fish and Wildlife of the Department of Environmental Protection.
-Pennsylvania manages its fisheries through the Pennsylvania Fish and Boat
+Pennsylvania manages its fisheries through the Pennsylvania Fish and Boat Commission.

-Commission.
 Marine fisheries in Delaware are managed by the Fisheries Section of the Division of Fish and Wildlife.
 Maryland's Department of Natural Resources manages its marine fisheries.
 Marine fisheries in Virginia are managed by the Virginia Marine Resources Commission.
-North Carolina's marine fisheries are managed by the Marine Fisheries Division of the North Carolina Department of Environment and Natural Resources.
+North Carolina's marine fisheries are managed by the Marine Fisheries Division of the North Carolina Department of Environmental Quality.
 The Marine Resources Division of the South Carolina Department of Natural Resources regulates South Carolina's marine fisheries.
-Georgia's marine fisheries are managed by the Coastal Resources Division of the Department of Natural Resources.
-The Marine Fisheries Division of the Florida Fish and Wildlife Conservation Commission is responsible for managing Florida's marine fisheries.
+Georgia's marine fisheries are managed by the

+Coastal Resources Division of the Department of Natural Resources.
+The Marine Fisheries Management Division of the Florida Fish and Wildlife Conservation Commission is responsible for managing Florida's marine fisheries.
 Each state fishery management agency has a designated seat on the South Atlantic Council.
 The purpose of state representation at the South Atlantic Council level is to ensure state participation in federal fishery management decision-making and to promote the development of compatible regulations in state and federal waters.